sammccord/progenitor/docs/progenitor-client.md

 # Progenitor Client

-The `progenitor-client` crate contains types that are exported by generated clients as well as functions that are used internally by generated clients.
+The `progenitor-middleware-client` crate contains types that are exported by generated clients as well as functions that are used internally by generated clients.
 Depending on how `progenitor` is being used, the crate will be included in different ways (see ["Using Progenitor"](../README.md#using_progenitor)).